Sleep Better. Sleep Quieter. Sleep Safer.

 How can I be sure?

-The only way to know whether you have just a case of snoring or obstructive sleep apnea is with proper testing reviewed by a Board Certified Sleep Physician.
-We can do preliminary overnight testing with a high resolution pulse oximeter which will provide insight as to whether there are interruptions to your oxygen supply while you sleep.
+The only way to know whether you have just a case of snoring or obstructive sleep apnea is with Polysomnography (a diagnostic sleep study that measures and records body functions while you sleep) reviewed by a Board Certified Sleep Physician.
+A preliminary overnight testing with a high resolution pulse oximeter may provide insight as to whether there are interruptions to your oxygen supply while you sleep.
 Should you have any questions or concerns it is best to have it checked out before it can become a debilitating health condition.

 After consulting with us and a preliminary telephone screening, schedule your consultation appointment with Dr. Danney.